 Personal information is information that allows others to identify you.
 Confidential information is information that is not publicly available.
 As a client we will receive both personal and confidential information in the course of our acting on your behalf.
 Together, these are referred to as ‘information’ in this policy.

 We are required by law to protect your information.
 We also value your trust and aim to build a relationship with you to service your legal needs.
 The protection of your information is an important part of this relationship.
 Your information will be kept confidential.
 We will not disclose your information to a third party without your consent, or unless compelled by law.

 You become a client when we offer you a retainer and you commence instructing us to act in your matter.
 As a client, we collect all information necessary to conduct your legal matter.
 We are required to keep client matter files for a period of 7 years from the closure/conclusion of your file.
 This will occur unless you contact us to make an alternative arrangement.
 You will be provided with further information about this at the conclusion of your matter.

 You can visit our website without providing us with any personal information.
 For statistical purposes we collect information on website activity (eg. number of users who visit our website, date and time of visits, number of pages viewed, etc.).
 This information does not identify an individual.
 It merely provides us with statistics that can be used to analyse and improve our website.

 Disclosure within Burt & Davies and to Third Parties

-Your information may be accessed by employees of Burt & Davies when that becomes necessary to provide you with our services.
+Your information may be accessed by employees of Burt & Davies when that is necessary to provide you with our services.
 All employees of Burt & Davies are bound by the privacy and confidentiality laws and standards.

-We also disclose information to third parties when we outsource certain functions, for example, data storage, document production, information technology support, etc. We also seek expert help from external consultants from time to time to improve our services.
+We also disclose information to third parties when we outsource certain functions.
+For example, data storage, document production, information technology support, etc. We also seek expert help from external consultants from time to time to improve our services.
 We conduct due diligence on any third party provider to ensure that they take the protection of our client’s information as seriously as we do.